 I could have moved into the Lightner Museum.
 If you are a fan of marble statuary, stained glass cherubs or are a hotel geek like I am the Lightner Museum (75 King Street) will feel like your Dream House.

-Another Flagler Spanish Renaissance revival marvel, the Lightner Museum was originally christened The Alcazar Hotel (yes, after the Alcazar in Seville, Spain) in 1888.
+Another Flagler Spanish Renaissance revival marvel, the Lightner Museum began life as The Alcazar Hotel (yes, after the Alcazar in Seville, Spain) in 1888.
 The hotel was state of the art, featuring the world’s largest indoor swimming pool, Turkish baths and a bowling alley.
 The museum kept the baths in original condition and they are fascinating.
 They even have a period swimming costume.

 Be sure to request the scavenger hunt if you are traveling with kids.
 The museum brings a Victorian shopping court to life and I saw families searching through the “shops” to complete the hunt.
 Who am I kidding?
 I did the scavenger hunt, too.